inet-framework/inet/doc/src/users-guide/ch-diffserv.rst

 Architecture of NICs
 --------------------

-Network Interface Card (NIC) modules, such as :ned:`PppInterface` and :ned:`EthernetInterface`, may contain traffic conditioners in their input and output data path.
-Traffic conditioners have one input and one output gate as defined in the :ned:`ITrafficConditioner` interface.
-They can transform the incoming traffic by dropping or delaying packets.
-They can also set the DSCP field of the packet, or mark them other way, for differentiated handling in the queues.
+Network interface modules, such as :ned:`PppInterface` and :ned:`EthernetInterface`, may contain traffic conditioners in their input and output data path.

-The NICs may also contain an external queue component.
-If the :par:`queueType` parameter is set, it must contain a module type implementing the :ned:`IOutputQueue` module interface.
-If it is not specified, then :ned:`Ppp` and :ned:`EtherMac` use an internal drop tail queue to buffer the packets until the line is busy.
+Network interfaces may also contain an optional external queue component.
+In the absence of an external queue module, :ned:`Ppp` and :ned:`EtherMac` use an internal drop-tail queue to buffer the packets while the line is busy.

 .. _usr:sec:diffserv:traffic-conditioners: